 FRINGEMORPHS TRUEPINK

-We often get asked, "what is the secret recipe to produce pinks?"
-This was a question we found ourselves wondering as well when we first started our pink project over 10 years ago.
-Clean and vibrant reds were all the rage and anything less than was often overlooked.
+We are often asked, “What's the secret recipe to create a TruePink crested geckos?”
+It's a question we wondered as well when we began our pink project over 10 years ago.
+Clean and vibrant reds were all the rage, and anything less than was often overlooked.
 That slightly lighter shade of red?
-Yuck!
-Get rid of it!
-Ok maybe not but you get the gist.
+No, thank you!

-There weren't any TruePinks back then but hatch enough reds and you'll see many shades expressed in the offspring.
-Imagine the insane amount of geckos hatched just to get better reds.
-What became of all those geckos who's color was lighter and therefor not as desirable at the time?
-Well, some of them ended up in the hands of a select few breeders who took a special interest in them to pursue making pink crested geckos!
+Just imagine the sheer number of geckos hatched in the quest for vibrant reds.
+What happened to all those geckos whose color was lighter and, therefore, not as desirable?
+Well, some of them ended up in the hands of a few select breeders who took a special interest in them in order to create the first pink crested geckos!

-But wait!
-Wasn't Fringemorphs the first to make pink crested geckos?
-Of course we were!
-We also invented the color pink itself and we made the original crested geckos in a lab out of sugar gliders and crocodiles.
-Don't questions us!
+Wait a minute!
+Wasn’t Fringemorphs the first breeder to create pink crested geckos?
+Definitely!
+We also invented the color pink itself.
+We even created the original crested geckos in a lab using sugar gliders and crocodiles.
+No doubt about it!

 Peaches, our first pink and Alpha.